VCD Theory Design elements and principles

 The use of line can follow conventions for technical drawing (line work for 3rd Angle Orthogonal or Plans and Elevations).

-The sketch of the old building was made freehand with dip pen lines of uneven strength and length.
-This haphazard and random approach to building up the drawing in both the in the hesitant outlines and grey shadows, captured the decaying nature of the subject - a derelict building decaying in the elements.
+The sketch of the old building was made freehand with a dip-pen.
+The drawing is made from organic lines of uneven strength and length.
+This haphazard and random approach to building up the drawing both with the hesitant outlines and grey cross-hatched shadows captured the decaying nature of the old building.

-Tone is a variation associated with colour.
+Tone is a variation of intensity of colour.
 Tone is described with adjectives such as light and dark.
-Thus the discussion of tone can include value, percentage, tint or shade.
+The discussion of tone can include value, percentage, tint or shade.

 Tone refers to variation in range in a monochromatic field and can apply to any colour except white.

-Tone can be used to create or emphasise form with linear or radial gradients applied.
+Tone can be used to create or emphasise form with linear or radial gradients.
 These terms are usually connected with digital artwork.

 The purpose of the tone.
 Has it been used to create or emphasise form?
 When we shade a drawing to make it look three dimensional we are using tone.

-How tone emphasises the direction of a light source.
+How tone emphasises the direction and intensity of a light source.

 The nature of tone.
 Is the tone used in an image harsh, dramatic, chiaroscuro, soft, gradual, subtle?